saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hHelp.md

 1. If you disconnect and suspend in CAL, you will get a new IP address the next time you Activate the instance.

-## Working through the exercises, here are some helpful tips:
+## Helpful Tips for Working Through the Exercise:

 <h4>I am connecting to CAL with a Mac, is there anything different I need to do?</h4>